okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/lab/index.md

 ---
-title: Manage multiple Okta environments Lab overview
+title: Lab overview and prerequisites
 ---

-# Manage multiple Okta environments: Lab overview
+# Lab overview and prerequisites

 Before incorporating Terraform into a company's continuous deployment architecture, there isn't a way to create, rebuild, or update an Okta environment consistently.
 Nor is it easy to determine if one environment has changed - for example, a group updated, a new autentication policy - and to synchronize the others with it.
 This is known as analysing drift between environments.